ken-zhong/minesweeper-react/README.md

 # Minesweeper

-Built in JavaScript and React.
+Built in JavaScript and React, with an Express server and MongoDB/Mongoose database to persist high scores.
 Live site: https://ken-zhong.github.io/minesweeper-react/

 Bundled with Webpack and transpiled with Babel.
 All the original game and view JS files are in the /lib folder.